Currently Documented Edition Signature and Seal Markings:

 All Dandelions (genus Taraxacum) are referred to in Japanese as 蒲公英, タンポポ, たんぽぽ, tanpopo; (蒲公英 can also be read ほこうえい, hakouei).

-Today tanpopo is often used in particular for Taraxacum platycarpum, and Rakusan's illustration is consistent with being that species.
+Today tanpopo is often used in particular for Taraxacum platycarpum, and Rakusan's illustration is consistent with that species.

-The plants are shown in a complete growth cycle, including leaves, buds, open flowers, and mature seed heads.
+The plants are shown in a complete growth cycle, including leaves, buds, open flowers, and spherical mature seed heads.

 Skylark, Alauda arvensis, 雲雀, 告天子, ひばり, ヒバリ, hibari, is a familiar Japanese species.
+It is one of the few species included in more than one design in this series, occurring in 91 and in 9 (see below).

 In its beak the skylark parent bird has brought at least three small, winged insects which are not mentioned in the title-caption.